RONYkGT/Rony-Advanced-Docker/README.md

 ## Efficient flaskapp Dockerfile:

-`api/Dockerfile` was enhanced and made more efficient by working with multi-stage builds and using cache efficiently.
+`Dockerfile` was enhanced and made more efficient by working with multi-stage builds and using cache efficiently.
 Check the comments inside it for more details.

 ## Usage:
 1. Start by cloning the repository to your system.